 In the late 1960s, I was on a path towards psychoanalysis.
 At the time, it had become widely known that Kleinian psychoanalysts had been analysing and understanding psychotic people.
 It seemed an obvious way to work out the impact of working with such suffering.
 I started my own personal analysis on 5th November 1969 – an auspicious day, I wondered.
 At the time I thought it might fit with a certain iconoclastic streak in my personality, and I wondered what would happen to that in the course of my psychoanalysis.
-I started a job, in April 1969, at a psychotherapeutic unit, the Marlborough Day Hospital, in central London.
-‘Anti-psychiatry’ was a buzz word then, coming from David Cooper, who had previously worked at Shenley Hospital, where I worked for 18 months (Oct 1967- March 1969), and associated with R.D.
+I had started a job, in April 1969, at a psychotherapeutic unit, the Marlborough Day Hospital, in central London.
+‘Anti-psychiatry’ was a buzz word then, coming from David Cooper, who had previously worked at Shenley Hospital, where I worked for 18 months (Oct 1967- March 1969).
+Cooper was associated with R.D.
 Laing, lionised in popular youth culture, and also with the therapeutic community, such as the Henderson Hospital and the Cassel Hospital (both of which I had visited in 1963 as a medical student).
-My concern for the old-fashioned mental hospital cultures, and their old-fashioned inmates remained.
-At the time, the Marlborough was in a state of change from the progressive regime of Joshua Bierer, a benign innovator (they say, back in the 1940s, the Marlborough had been the first day treatment centre in the world).
+My concern about the old-fashioned mental hospital cultures, and their old-fashioned inmates remained.
+At the time, the Marlborough was in a state of change from the progressive regime of Joshua Bierer, a benign innovator.
+They say that back in the 1940s, the Marlborough had been the first day treatment Centre for MH in the world.

-– with David Kennard about our personal history and relationships with therapeutic communities and the old ATC is available on sthe PETT website.
+–about our personal history and relationships with therapeutic communities and the old ATC is available on the PETT website.
 This is was conducted as a blog under the auspices of the PETT Archive, and its archivist, Craig Fees.

 1973 A community treatment model

 Bulletin of the Association of Therapeutic Communities 6: